The world is huge

 Wait, What Kind of Drinks Do You Have?

 The beverage service doesn’t just magically appear in front of you.
 The start of the service is usually announced on the PA system, along with a list of the beverages available on board that day.
-You might also find a card in your seatback pocket that lists what you can order (and the prices).
+Couldn’t hear the announcement?
+You can usually find a card in your seatback pocket that lists what you can order.
+The snacks and drinks on offer are also usually listed in the airline’s app, if you have it downloaded.

-So if you’re really craving something kind of unusual (“Do you have any Surge Soda on this flight?”) or exotic (“Man, I could go for a can of cran-pineapple-berry-tang juice!”), consult your in-flight card to see if it’s being served.
-Flight attendants hate having to run down the list of available drinks for every clueless passenger who asks.
-(And they’ll hate you even more if you ask after they’ve just answered the same question for the person sitting next to you.)
+So if you’re craving something out of the ordinary (“Do you have any Diet Mountain Dew on this flight?”) or exotic (“Man, I could go for a can of cran-pineapple-berry-tang juice!”), consult your in-flight card to see if it’s being served.
+Flight attendants hate having to run down the list of available drinks for every passenger who asks—and they’ll be even more annoyed if you ask what’s on offer after they’ve just told the person sitting next to you what’s available.

 Can You Help Me Lift My Bag?